Roman32/Tutorial/README.md

 # Tutorial
 ## Roles
-* Ruby Manager: Roman
+* Ruby Manager: Zach
-* HTML/CSS Manager: Sina
+* HTML/CSS Manager: Steve
-* Javascript Manager: Tom
+* Javascript Manager: Roman

 ## To Run
 Navigate to the tutorial folder (the folder where the 'source' folder is one of the items in your current directory).
 From there, open a terminal window and run "bundle exec middleman build", then "bundle exec middlman server".
 After that, open your web browser and navigate to "localhost:4567".
 Feast your eyes upon your beautiful webpage.